grunwaldlab/metacoder_documentation/README.md

 [![DOI](https://zenodo.org/badge/65229232.svg)](https://zenodo.org/badge/latestdoi/65229232)

-# Documentation for MetacodeR
+# Documentation for Metacoder

-This repository is the source for the MetacodeR documentation website at https://grunwaldlab.github.io/metacoder_documentation/.
+This repository is the source for the Metacoder documentation website at https://grunwaldlab.github.io/metacoder_documentation/.

 The MetacodeR pacakge source can be found at https://github.com/grunwaldlab/metacoder.